Key Issues Moving Through the MAGA-hijacked Courts

 But the Court’s MAGA majority is far from done.

 This continually updated resource catalogs cases likely headed to the Court this term and beyond.
 They include attempts to ban abortion nationwide, strike down state and federal gun safety laws, gut what’s left of the Voting Rights Act, bar private race-conscious programs, declare independent executive agencies unconstitutional and health and safety regulations illegal, enable anti-transgender discrimination, bless sectarian religion in public schools, and allow states to usurp the federal government’s immigration policies.
-And then there are the cases designed to get the Court to interfere with or overturn the 2024 election.

 Reproductive Freedoms